Create-With-Code-Master/P3.1a-Project-Setup/docs/instructions.md

 {% include time-estimate.html %}

-Create a Git repository for your prototype and publish it on GitHub:
+Create a Git repository for your prototype and publish it on GitHub.
+If you need them, step-by-step instructions for the process are in the [slides][]. <!-- Add link to troubleshooting tips. ->

 After **step 1:**
 1. Create a Git repository for your Unity project.